Skip to main content

 Design and engineering in the same room before screens go to production.
 Caught feasibility issues at the sketch stage, not in QA.

 Three product surfaces.
+One coherent system.

-The Design Hub covered three distinct product surfaces simultaneously — each with different users, technical constraints, and maturity levels.
+The Design Hub covered three distinct product surfaces simultaneously, each with different users, technical constraints, and maturity levels.
 Managing this breadth required systems thinking, not just screen-level craft.

 Decisions made in the consumer app rippled through the Business Portal.
 Components built for the HMI fed back into the design system.
 The work was only coherent because there was now a single thread connecting all of it.